ipfs/js-ipfsd-ctl/README.md

 - env variables
 - default values

-Meaning that, environment variables override defaults in the configuration file but are supersede by options to `df.spawn({...})`
+Meaning that, environment variables override defaults in the configuration file but are superseded by options to `df.spawn({...})`

 #### IPFS_JS_EXEC and IPFS_GO_EXEC